Dietary Fibers Market - Key Research Findings

-Insoluble Dietary Fibres to Control Obesity
+Insoluble Dietary Fibers to Control Obesity

 An increasing trend of junk food and fast food, among youngsters and children, is causing an increment in the obesity rate in many regions.
 According to the World Health Organization, 39% of adults aged 18 years and over, were overweight in 2016, and 13% were obese.
-Insoluble dietary fibres have a great property to reduce appetite and subsequently calorie intake, which can aid weight loss.
-This property of insoluble dietary fibres to control obesity is expected to help surpass its demand in the forecast period.
+Insoluble dietary fibers have a great property to reduce appetite and subsequently calorie intake, which can aid weight loss.
+This property of insoluble dietary fibers to control obesity is expected to help surpass its demand in the forecast period.

 Increasing Spending on Personal Care and Nutrition

 Different health issues are increasing among the current generation due to changing lifestyles and eating habits.
 This had made people more aware of what they eat and from where they buy it.
 Increasing concerns towards health are making people spend more on healthy food.
-This factor is also driving the growth of the dietary fibres market.
+This factor is also driving the growth of the dietary fibers market.

-Dietary Fibres Market Structure Analysis
+Dietary Fibers Market Structure Analysis

-- The global dietary fibres market represents a fairly consolidated competition landscape, where majority of key players maintain their strategic focus on the development of solid distribution partnerships and joint ventures, targeting a firmer global footprint.
+- The global dietary fibers market represents a fairly consolidated competition landscape, where majority of key players maintain their strategic focus on the development of solid distribution partnerships and joint ventures, targeting a firmer global footprint.

 - For a stronger foothold in target markets, dietary fibre manufacturers will continue to rely on inorganic strategies, such as mergers and acquisitions.

-- Deeper understanding of the market trends and preferential shifts of end-use segments across various regions are likely to create a bottleneck for prominent players, looking forward to untapped opportunities in the dietary fibres market.
+- Deeper understanding of the market trends and preferential shifts of end-use segments across various regions are likely to create a bottleneck for prominent players, looking forward to untapped opportunities in the dietary fiber market.

 Big Gains Underpinned by Changing Dietary Preferences

-The food industry is currently undergoing a paradigm shift, as traditional health rules are overturned, old ingredients are reborn, new ideas are emerged, and retail channels are transformed.
-The growing popularity of functional food & beverage products – in consumer preference for nutritional supplements – has been weighing on a same scale as the increasing adoption of dietary fibres in a number of applications within the industry.
+The food and fiber industry is currently undergoing a paradigm shift, as traditional health rules are overturned, old ingredients are reborn, new ideas are emerged, and retail channels are transformed.
+The growing popularity of functional food & beverage products – in consumer preference for nutritional supplements – has been weighing on a same scale as the increasing adoption of dietary fibers in a number of applications within the industry.

-Aligning with the trend of ‘healthy snacking’, dietary fibres are witnessing increasing incorporation into snack products, such as functional bars, especially for yound adults, athletes, and sportspersons.
+Aligning with the trend of ‘healthy snacking’, dietary fibers are witnessing increasing incorporation into snack products, such as functional bars, especially for yound adults, athletes, and sportspersons.
 Moreover, as an expanding consumer base is showing preference for plant-based nutritional ingredients, the dietary fibres market is experiencing an improved frequency of new product launches aimed at offering appealing and nourishing foods to consumers.

 Beyond the Affluent Consumer: Leveraging Opportunities in Developing Economies

-Growth prospects of the dietary fibres market have remained influenced by various factors – ranging from a considerable shift in lifestyles to scientific research that has linked the intake of dietary fibres with the reduction in the risk of several diseases.
+Growth prospects of the dietary fibers market have remained influenced by various factors – ranging from a considerable shift in lifestyles to scientific research that has linked the intake of dietary fibres with the reduction in the risk of several diseases.
 While the demand for personalized nutrition plans and naturally healthy foods increases, stakeholders are keeping an eye on opportunities emerging in different geographies.

 Fast-Growth Trends to Dictate Stakeholder’ Winning Strategies

 As the application scope increases and consumption pattern changes, a number of players in dietary fibres market are exploring new sources such as seaweed, soy hulls, corn stalks, wheat straw, and even waste portions of processed fruits and vegetables.
-Apart from functional food & beverage products, market stakeholders are tapping into opportunities in animal feed and pet food industries, sensing the benefits of dietary fibres in improving nutrient digestibility.
+Apart from functional food & beverage products, market stakeholders are tapping into opportunities in animal feed and pet food industries, sensing the benefits of dietary fibers in improving nutrient digestibility.

 A trend wave of veganism and vegetarianism has been working to the advantage of market players.
 Considering preferential shifts towards sugar substitutes and emerging trends of ‘convenience’ foods, stakeholders are keen in investments in bakery products, fortified foods, sports nutrition, and pharmaceuticals.
 However, region-specific regulations, and high turnaround time for product approvals continue to challenge the market expansion.

-With a rapid surge in the demand for dietary fibres across a multitude of end users, key market players have been on a product launching spree.
-For instance, in 2018, Roquette Frères S.A. launched NUTRIOSE® soluble fibre obtained from yellow peas, and Ingedion introduced a potato fibre in its portfolio.
+With a rapid surge in the demand for dietary fiber products across a multitude of end users, key market players have been on a product launching spree.
+For instance, in 2018, Roquette Frères S.A. launched NUTRIOSE® soluble fibers obtained from yellow peas, and Ingedion introduced a potato fiber in its portfolio.
 These products are designed to bring increased functionality, quality, and potential cost savings to manufacturers of bakery, savory, and meat products.